AemikaChow/DATASOURCE/README.md

 :cherries: **GarmentSet 2020**

 (1) **9,636** images with collar part annotations and **8,616** images with shoulder and sleeve annotations.
-(2) with annotation of landmarks of collars and sleeves on clean garment images.
+(2) With annotation of landmarks of collars and sleeves on clean garment images.

 [homepage] [[pdf]](https://arxiv.org/pdf/2001.06427.pdf)
 ```bib